kailash-manasarovar/statement/docs/timeline/2023/june.md

     [Tweet thread](https://x.com/1FRGVN/status/1846120069010473024) containing the rogues gallery.

-    A more recent pic of what looks like Alfonso the harmony teacher who had been rather shocked when I informed him I was leaving classes because I feared for my life.
+    A more recent pic of what looks like Alfonso the harmony teacher who had been rather shocked when I informed him I was leaving classes in March 2024 because I feared for my life.

     ![Harmony teacher](../../content/images/harmony-teacher.png)

     Did they threaten him too?
+Is this a picture of that happening?

 !!! danger "Critical"
     - It is *highly* likely all these fake X accounts were controlled by Hazel and Sandra Smith and English-speaking members of their gang.